-Earlier this month, 18Doors co-sponsored Be’chol Lashon’s Loving Day Kabbalat Shabbat (watch the recording below), which celebrated the landmark Supreme Court case Loving v.
+I had the honor of participating in an event that 18Doors co-sponsored with Be’chol Lashon for Loving Day (watch the recording below), which celebrated the landmark Supreme Court case Loving v.
 Virginia that legalized interracial marriage throughout the United States in 1967.
-At this special event, I had the honor of asking TaRessa Stovall, who was raised by mixed race parents, a few questions about Jewishness, raising mixed children and more.
+I had the opportunity to speak with TaRessa Stovall, who was raised by mixed race parents, a few questions about Jewishness, raising mixed children and more.
 If you missed it, you can watch the whole event below, and read an extended excerpt from our interview.

 TaRessa Stovall is a bit of an icon.
 She leads a busy life as an award-winning journalist, author of nine books, social media guru and she has managed to raise two kids in the process, among other things.
 Born a Jazz Baby in Seattle, Washington, when much of the country was racially segregated, her parents’ marriage was illegal in 16 states.

 An author from the age of 7, Stovall has written and published poems, books and plays on various topics, including racial identity and the impact of colorism on People of Color.
 Check out her new memoir, SWIRL GIRL: Coming of Race in the USA, where she reveals how she grew up as a #BLEWISH “Black Power Flower Child” battling society and had to forge her own identity.

 A proud mother of a son and a daughter, both multi-talented writers and creatives, she lives in Atlanta and stirs things up on social media.
 Find her at taressastovall.com, on Facebook as TaRessa Stovall and on Twitter and Instagram @taressatalks.